Create Video Landing Pages That Work: A How-To Guide With Examples

 The audio and visual elements of video combine to engage customers and keep them on your site longer.
 Not only does this increase your chances of converting visitors from a lead to a sale, but it can help your SEO performance too.
 Search engines like web pages that web visitors like.
 As more people engage with your video squeeze page or explainer page, your page can move up in search results.

-Leads from video marketing landing pages are likely to be higher quality because viewers have a more thorough understanding of your products after watching a video than they would after skimming several paragraphs of text.
+Leads from video landing pages are likely to be higher quality because viewers have a more thorough understanding of your products after watching a video than they would after skimming several paragraphs of text.
 Plus, the chances are higher that site visitors will stay on your landing page to learn more after watching a video.

 Better Branding